uspki/policies/certificate-policy.md

 Distinguished names in certificates are interpreted using the X.500 Standard and the ASN.1 syntax.

 ### 3.1.5 Uniqueness of names
-The common name attribute for Root CA(s) shall be unique.
-The common name attribute for Subordinate CAs shall be unique from all other Subordinate CAs.
+The common name attribute for Issuer CAs shall be unique from all other Issuer CAs.

 ### 3.1.6 Recognition, authentication, and role of trademarks
 CAs operating under this policy shall not issue a certificate that knowingly infringes any trademark.